altocodenl/tagaway/readme.md

       - If the change is to `State.query.tags` or `State.query.sort`, we directly remove `State.query.fromDate` - this is done without an event to avoid triggering a `change` on `State.query.fromDate` and from there a call to `query pivs`.
       - We invoke `update queryURL` or `update queryURL true` - the latter will only be the case if what changes is `State.query.fromDate`.
       - If what changes is `State.query.fromDate`, we determine whether the amount of pivs in `Data.pivs` is enough or whether we need to invoke `query pivs`.
 If 1) there's already no more pivs in the query (as per `Data.pivTotal`) than we currently have loaded, or 2) the last chunk that is currently visible is neither the last nor the next-to-last chunk loaded, then the responder will not do anything else (that is, it won't invoke `query pivs`), since it is not necessary to load further pivs.
-      - It invokes `query pivs` - if the change is on `State.query.fromDate` and there was a previous value set on `fromDate`, it will invoke instead `query pivs {fromScroll: true}`.
+      - It invokes `query pivs` - if the change is on `State.query.fromDate` and there was a previous value set on `fromDate`, it will invoke instead `query pivs {noScroll: true}`.
 This last case will prevent a query triggered by scrolling to programatically set the scrolling point later.
 The case where `fromDate` changes but there was no previous value is the loading of a first query through a link that contains a `fromDate` parameter - in that case, we do want to programmatically set the scroll.
    3. `change State.selected`: if current page is not `pivs`, it does nothing.
 Adds & removes classes from `#pics`, adds & removes `selected` class from pivs in `views.grid` (this is done here for performance purposes, instead of making `views.grid` redraw itself when the `State.selected` changes)  and optionally removes `State.untag`.
 If there are no more pivs selected and `State.query.recentlyTagged` is set, we `rem` it and invoke `snackbar`.
    4. `change State.untag`: adds & removes classes from `#pics`; if `State.selected` is empty, it will only remove classes, not add them.
    5. `query pivs`: